-Total No: of calls Total Case Case Total fever, number of on the follow up reported cough, shortness calls till date/ till today on/2020 of breath with today /2020 contact/travel history -
+Total number of calls till today No: of calls on the date/ /2020 Total Case follow up till today Case reported on/2020 Total fever, cough, shortness of breath with contact/travel history

 3. Media Surveillance team; Print, visual and social media surveillance with the support of State and District team.